estherphang/valentine/README.md

 ## Installation

-You can just run the following package to install the app.
+To install the app, run the following command in your terminal:

 ```bash
 npm install